rikeshi/headlesspi/README.md

 This is the IP address of the Raspberry Pi.

 5. Connect to the Pi with `ssh alarm@<IP>` and log in using the default password `alarm`.

+## Dependencies

+- mkfs.vfat
+- wpa_passphrase

+Install these with your package manager if they are missing.